rsyncOSX/RsyncUIdocs/content/post/ssh.md

 ssh-copy-id -i /Users/thomas/.ssh_rsyncosx/rsyncosx -p NN user@server
 ```

 You can also setup the new ssh keypath and identityfile in a terminal window and after setup add the new ssh keypath and identityfile in Userconfig.
-RsyncOSX will automatically enable it when added in user config.
+RsyncUI will automatically enable it when added in user config.

 The user can also apply local ssh keypath and identityfile and ssh port, which rules the global settings, on each task.